Jbleezy/BO2-Reimagined/README.md

 * Unupgraded: increased stock ammo from 120 to 288
 * Upgraded: increased clip ammo from 40 to 48
 * Upgraded: increased stock ammo from 200 to 384
+* Upgraded: changed default attachment from None to Select Fire

 ### Executioner
 * Increased penetration